balderdashy/sails-docs/reference/sails.config/sails.config.md

 + an optional dictionary (`{}`) of configuration overrides passed-in programmatically
 + command-line options parsed by [minimist](https://github.com/substack/minimist/tree/0.0.10); e.g. `sails lift --mailgun.apiToken='token would be here'`
 + [environment variables](https://en.wikipedia.org/wiki/Environment_variable) prefixed with `sails_`, and using double underlines to indicate dots; e.g.: `sails_port=1492 sails lift` ([A few more examples](https://gist.github.com/mikermcneil/92769de1e6c10f0159f97d575e18c6cf))
-+ a local `.sailsrc` file in your app's directory, or the first found looking in `../`, `../../` etc.
++ a `.sailsrc` file in your app's directory, or the first found looking in `../`, `../../` etc.
 + a global `.sailsrc` file in your home folder (e.g. `~/.sailsrc`)
-+ files in your app's `config/` directory (if one exists), with `config/local.js` taking priority.
-Remember that, other than `local.js` (which takes priority), the file names are just for convention: the configuration you export from each file gets deep-merged together with everything else into one big dictionary (`sails.config`).
++ files in your app's `config/` directory (if one exists).
+Remember that, other than the environment-specific config files (which take higher priority) and [`config/local.js`](http://sailsjs.com/documentation/concepts/configuration/the-local-js-file) (which takes the highest priority), the file names are just for convention: the configuration you export from each file gets deep-merged together with everything else into one big dictionary (`sails.config`).

 > #### The recommended solution for setting production config